cristobalwee/liarsdice/README.md

 VARIANTS: Liar's Dice is notorious for having a large amount of variants in gameplay, some of which are outlined below

-  ALTERNATE BIDDING - while it is common for bidding to take on the above format (i.e. bidding on a higher quantity of the same face, or any quantity of a higher face), other variants allow for bidding on a higher quantity of any face, or the same quantity of a higher face; as well as bidding on a higher quantity of the same face or the same quantity of a higher face.
+  ALTERNATE BIDDING - while it is common for bidding to take on the above format (i.e. bidding on a higher quantity of the same face, or any quantity of a higher face), other variants allow for bidding on a higher quantity of any face, or the same quantity of a higher face; alternatively, for more restrictive gameplay, bidding can be in the format of bidding on a higher quantity of the same face or the same quantity of a higher face.

-  SICILIAN BID - The first player must abide by the “Sicilian bid”; that is, aces aren’t wild on that first bid, but become wild on all bids after (if the first bidder so chooses).
+  SICILIAN BID - The first player must abide by the “Sicilian bid”; that is, aces aren’t wild on the first bid of each round of play, but become wild on all bids after.

   PASSING - Players are allowed to pass on their turn if they have no two dice of the same face value, which can be challenged by the subsequent player.

-  SPOT ON - A player may also choose to claim that the current bid is exactly correct; if it is, then he/she may gain a lost die; otherwise, he/she must lose a die from their cup.
+  SPOT ON - As opposed to challenging, a player may also choose to claim that the current bid is exactly correct; if it is, then he/she may gain a lost die; otherwise, he/she must lose a die from their cup.

-For more information, visit any of the following: https://en.wikipedia.org/wiki/Liar%27s_dice http://www.instructables.com/id/How-to-Play-Liar-Dice/ http://www.wikihow.com/Play-Liar's-Dice
+For more information, visit any of the following:

+https://en.wikipedia.org/wiki/Liar%27s_dice

+http://www.instructables.com/id/How-to-Play-Liar-Dice/

+http://www.wikihow.com/Play-Liar's-Dice